drocheam/optrace/docs/source/color.rst

 Point 5 ensures most of the traced light actually contributes to a rendered image.
 A color image in sRGB, which is a color space for human vision, should lead to an image with colors in human vision.
 Rays with colors far outside the visible spectrum would be a waste of rendering time.

-.. list-table:: sRGB primary specification, see :cite:`sRGBWikiEN`
+.. list-table:: sRGB primary specification, see :footcite:`sRGBWikiEN`
    :widths: 50 50 50 50 50
    :header-rows: 1
    :align: center